JaredKorth/1895-to-Present-Continental-USA-Climate-Data/README.md

 The data runs consistently from the starting point of January 1895 through the most recent update of April 2023.
 Note that the period 1931-1990 was used in original calibration of precipitation data; to avoid redundancy and as a simple demarcation option, many of the queries compare values from before and after that period.

-The .csv files used to create the tables are included in this repository, although the table creation statements for most of them were trimmed from the queries.
+The .csv files used to create the tables are included in this repository
+  - the table creation statements for most of them were trimmed from the queries
+  - tables for temperature data were truncated to fit on github.
+Data for ncdc_fips >= 40001 has been cut.

 For up-to-date data, users can download the following files: climdiv-tmpccy-v1.0.0- climdiv-tmincy-v1.0.0-